Instant Pot Bone Broth Recipe (Slow Cooker Option, too!)

 I’ve long been a fan of making my own chicken stock, as it’s a great way to use up leftover veggie scraps and chicken bones.
 Admittedly, I don’t do it nearly enough.
 Somehow it always sounds like it’s going to be a lot of work when I think about doing it (ughhhh, do I really have to get up from the couch and walk three feet to the kitchen?!).

-So when I was gifted a cookbook on nourishing homemade bone broth for Christmas, I reminded myself of this fact and took 5 minutes after roasting a chicken for dinner one night to make my first ever bone broth.
+So three years ago when I was gifted a cookbook for Christmas with a nourishing homemade bone broth recipe, I reminded myself of this fact and took five minutes after roasting a chicken for dinner one night to make my first ever bone broth–and I’ve never looked back.

-First, it starts with high quality chicken, ideally organic, pasture-raised and humanely-raised.
+First, it starts with high-quality chicken, ideally organic, pastured, and humanely-raised.

-- Step 4: Slow cook your bone broth for 24 hours.
+- Step 3: Slow cook your bone broth for 24 hours or cook on High for 120 minutes in the pressure cooker or Instant Pot.

-- Step 5: Strain the bone broth through a fine mesh sieve, discarding the bones and solids.
-Enjoy delicious bone broth for the next week.
+- Step 4: Strain the bone broth through a fine-mesh sieve, discarding the bones and solids.

 Q: What’s the difference between bone broth and regular broth or stock?